Reading time: 7 min.

 Damaged hair becomes brittle and snaps off at the ends, making your hair look thinner.
 Avoid heat styling and tying your hair back too tightly, as these can damage your hair further.

-Hair shedding after a hair transplant: is it normal?
+Hair shedding after a hair transplant: Is it normal?

 Many hair transplant patients notice their hair grafts falling out after a hair transplant.
 This is known as shock hair loss, and it’s a normal part of the hair transplant recovery process.
 After a few weeks, you’ll start to see new growth in your previously thinning areas.

-If you’re worried about how much hair you’re losing, or you’re not sure what’s causing your hair shedding, book a free consultation with the Wimpole Clinic.
-We can help diagnose your hair loss and create a treatment plan designed specifically for you.
+If you’re worried about how much hair you’re losing, or you’re not sure what’s causing your hair shedding, get an expert hair loss assessment and treatment at the award-winning Wimpole Clinic.

 Hair Shedding: Everything You Need To Know, Wimpole Clinic